-- Non-spendable Fund balance includes amounts not in spendable form, such as inventory, or amounts required to be maintained intact legally or contractually.
-The District uses the consumption method of reporting inventory; therefore, it is not reported as a non-spendable fund balance. - Restricted Fund Balance includes amounts constrained for a specific purpose by external parties.
-The District's Capital Project fund (\$49,416) for the S-9/10 basin improvements qualifies as a restricted fund. - Committed Fund Balance includes amounts constrained for a specific purpose by a government using its highest level of decision making authority.
-The District's Capital Improvements, Emergency, and Separation funds, along with the outstanding encumbrances, are included in the committed fund balance (\$4,487,608). - Assigned Fund Balance includes general fund amounts constrained for a specific purpose by the District's board (\$443,583).
-This amount represents the appropriation of fund balance in the 2013-2014 fiscal year budget. - Unassigned Fund Balance is the residual classification for the general fund.
+• Non-spendable Fund balance includes amounts not in spendable form, such as inventory, or amounts required to be maintained intact legally or contractually.
+The District uses the consumption method of reporting inventory; therefore, it is not reported as a non-spendable fund balance.

+- Restricted Fund Balance includes amounts constrained for a specific purpose by external parties.
+The District's Capital Project fund (\$49,482) for the S-9/10 basin improvements qualifies as a restricted fund. - Committed Fund Balance includes amounts constrained for a specific purpose by a government using its highest level of decision making authority.
+The District's Capital Improvements, Emergency, and Separation funds, along with the outstanding encumbrances, are included in the committed fund balance (\$5,058,490).
+The Emergency Fund was established to provide for those situations when the District might have unbudgeted expenditures as a result of a severe emergency, such as a major hurricane. - Assigned Fund Balance includes general fund amounts constrained for a specific purpose by the District's board (\$321,895).
+This amount represents the appropriation of fund balance in the 2014-2015 fiscal year budget. - Unassigned Fund Balance is the residual classification for the general fund.